AdrianHavengaBennett/terming-for-learning/README.md

 # UX

 ## User Stories
-- As a user of this website, I would like to be able to do the following:
+As a user of this website, I would like to be able to do the following:
-- Register an account with my chosen email address, username, profile image, and password.
+- Register an account with my chosen email address, username, and password.
 - Login and retrieve my account.
 - Delete my account, should I no longer wish to use this program/website.
 - Search for, and read other users' uploaded terms as well as save them.
 - Add, edit, save, or delete my own terms.
-- Add a new category when adding a new term, should that category not already be saved by that particular user.
+- Add a new category when adding a new term, should that category not already be saved by me.
 - See a separate list of the terms I have save and also a separate list of the categories I have added.
 - See a laymen's-type of definition, which may make more sense to beginners.
 # TODO
 - Vote up/like a laymen's definition to highlight its helpfulness.
-- Edit my account infomation - username, password, or profile image - and save it to be retrieved at a later stage.

 ## Wireframe
 At the suggestion by my wise mentor, Nishant Kumar, I decided to use https://proto.io/ to help me with my wireframe.